 The period of Giving Half a Shekel is between Rosh Chodesh Adar until Rosh Chodesh Nisan. best time to do this is before Purim.

 I will make the connection with silver coins on the day before Purim for each of the names sent to me.
 People can add an additional amount for Tzedaka to enhance the giving of Half A Shekel because (Proverbs 11:4) “וּצְדָקָה, תַּצִּיל מִמָּוֶת” “and Tzedaka delivers from death”.

-$10 per person/name for Half a Shekel + tzedakah (any amount).
+$10 per person/name for Half a Shekel + additional Tzedakah (any amount).

 After entering the amount on PayPal screen, you will see a link to list name(s).
-Click on the [+] sign with ‘Please list names for meditation’ and list your name and or names of the people with their mother or father’s name.
-Please separate each name with a comma ‘,’.Example:
+Click on the [+] sign with ‘Add a note’ Or ‘Please list names for meditation’ and list your name and or names of the people with their mother or father’s name.
+Please separate each name with a comma ‘,’ and a new line.